-- Do not exceed gathering limits (50 indoor, 100 outdoor)
+- Do not exceed the current private gathering limits.

-- Wear a mask
+- Wear a mask.

 Buying and selling of second-hand items privately is allowed at the buyer/seller's own risk.
-In order to remain compliant with emergency orders and to reduce the risk of spreading COVID-19, certain precautions should be taken.
+In order to remain compliant with Emergency Orders and to reduce the risk of spreading COVID-19, certain precautions should be taken.
 When buying/selling items privately: